tamton-aquib/staline.nvim/README.md

 use 'tamton-aquib/staline.nvim'
 ```
 > **Note**
-> Doing this will install both staline and stabline.
-But separate setup() is required for each to load up.
+> Doing this will install both staline and stabline. <br />
+> But separate setup() is required for each to load up.

 # Statusline